gampnico/scintillometry/docs/source/quickstart.rst

    make install-all     # install with tests and build local documentation make install-dev     # install with dependencies for development

 Installation uses conda if mamba is unavailable.
 Micromamba may also work, but is not currently supported.
-Whilst dependencies are installed with conda/mamba, the scintillometry-tools package is installed as an editable with pip.
+Whilst dependencies are installed with conda/mamba, the *Scintillometry* package is installed as an editable with pip.

 Install with Pip
 ****************